 I’m a food lover, therefore, most of my time spent travelling the world is wandering through food markets in search of tasting anything that is recommended to that country or indulging in food that locals love to eat.

 I thought that I was quite an adventurous eater until China seriously tested all of my culinary barriers.
+Many foods from China will take you by surprise for sure!

 Here are ten of the most bizarre foods to eat in China